Guzzy711/toolbox/README.md

 https://getgophish.com/
 GoPhish is a powerful, open-source phishing framework that makes it easy to test your organization's exposure to phishing.

+## HoneyPots

+### Canary Tokens
+https://canarytokens.org/generate can be used to generate word files, that when opened, will alert the user.

 ## Other

 #### Send large files